thomasisberg/macos-web-development/README.md

 - Browse `http://{any}.test` to visit `~/{user}/WebServer/sites/{any}/public` (customizable path).
 - Switch between PHP versions 5.6 to 7.4 using command `sphp 7.2` (use desired version).
 - Distributes Apache vhosts configuraton and PHP ini from example files in repository.
 Simply adjust them before installation.
-- Only install desired software (Apache, MySQL, PHP etc).
+- Only install desired software (Apache, MySQL, PHP etc) by opting out.
 - Defaults to dry run – see what the script will do before actually doing it.
+- Uninstall software.
+Don't know when you would use this, but hey, it's a free world.

 ## Installed software